rianadon/node-red-contrib-sprinkler/README.md

 The most powerful sprinkler and irrigation controller.

-Need to set up complex programs?
-Set different schedules for summer and winter?
-Adjust watering based on rain levels, humidity, and forecasts all at once?
-Pause a program for debugging?
-Send notifications when a zone turns on?
-Use your own UI?
-Connect to OpenSprinkler?
-MQTT?
-GPIO pins?
+:crystal_ball: Use custom sensor and data to adjust watering based on rain levels, humidity, and forecasts\
+:sunny: Set different schedules for summer and winter, or May and June\
+:bell: Send notifications when a zone turns on or when a program runs\
+:desktop_computer: Use your own UI or use one of the examples\
+:robot: Connect to OpenSprinkler, MQTT, or GPIO pins\
+:exploding_head: Connect Node-RED nodes to accomplish whatever your imagination desires

 ## Getting started